 - If you store your lenses in the case for a long time, read your instructions to see if you should re-disinfect them before wearing them.

-- Never wear your contact lenses if they have been stored for 30 days or longer without re-disinfecting.
+- Never wear your contact lenses if they were stored for 30 days or longer without re-disinfecting.

 - Keep your eye exam appointments.
 Contact lenses can warp over time, and your cornea can change shape.

-- To make sure your lenses fit properly, and the prescription is right for you, see your eye doctor regularly.
+- See your eye doctor regularly to make sure your lenses fit properly, and the prescription is right for you.

 - Do not shower, swim, or do anything where water gets in your eyes when wearing contacts.

-In conclusion, remember that there are specific solutions for specific contact lens companies.
-Optometrist / Doctor can suggest the best solutions and you should avoid switching.
+In conclusion, remember there are specific solutions for specific contact lens companies.
+An optometrist / Doctor can suggest the best solutions, and you should avoid switching.

-Always ask for any doubts so that you don’t end up in confusion and continue your contact lens wear in a safe and healthy manner.
+Always ask for any doubts so that you don’t get confused and continue your contact lens wear safely and healthily.